 The tools and writing we provide point to the Author and Finisher of our faith.
 We bring awareness and remembrance of those who are unjustly treated and persecuted for their faith, yet remain faithful.
+We will lead the way in being bridges of connection, in acknowledging with our lives that all people are made in the image of God and are therefore sacred.
 We bring courage and companionship to stay aware and prayerful.

 By subscribing you will:

--Be notified when new articles are posted to the site, (no more than once a week), and
+-Be notified when new articles are posted to the site

 Often times the things that are most important to us can get lost in the fullness of our lives.
 It takes intention to make space for prayer.
 We want to come alongside you and help you make the priority of prayer a regular rhythm in your life.